Dyztiny-Project/DyzCarSystem/README.md

 * Zone name

 ## Installation
-1. Add the DyzCarSystem folder to FiveM resources directory.
+1. Add the DyzCarSystem folder to the FiveM resources directory.
 2. Edit your server.cfg and add "ensure DyzCarSystem"

 ## License